Seronsecurity/advmlthreatmatrix/pages/adversarial-ml-threat-matrix.md

 >
 > ###### ![AdvML](/images/color_advml.png)Tainting Data from Open Source Supply Chains
 >
-> Adversaries may attempt to add their own data to an open source dataset which could create a classfication backdoor.
-For instance, the adversary could cause a targetted misclassification attack only when certain triggers are present in the query; and perform well otherwise.
+> Adversaries may attempt to add their own data to an open source dataset which could create a classification backdoor.
+For instance, the adversary could cause a targeted misclassification attack only when certain triggers are present in the query; and perform well otherwise.
 >
 > ###### ![AdvML](/images/color_advml.png)Tainting Data from Acquisition - Chaff Data
 >
 > Adding noise to a dataset would lower the accuracy of the model, potentially making the model more vulnerable to misclassifications.
-For instance, researchers showed how they can overwhelm Splunk (and hence the ML models feedding from it), by simply adding potentially corrupted data.
+For instance, researchers showed how they can overwhelm Splunk (and hence the ML models feeding from it), by simply adding potentially corrupted data.
 See [Attacking SIEM with Fake Logs](https://letsdefend.io/blog/attacking-siem-with-fake-logs/)
 >
 > ###### ![AdvML](/images/color_advml.png)Tainting Data in Training - Label Corruption
 >
 > Changing training labels could create a backdoor in the model, such that a malicious input would always be classified to the benefit of the adversary.
-For instance, the adversary could cause a targetted misclassification attack only when certain triggers are present in the query; and perform well otherwise.
+For instance, the adversary could cause a targeted misclassification attack only when certain triggers are present in the query; and perform well otherwise.

 ### Exfiltration